 - Use SPL (the Splunk Search Processing Language) to search your data.

-You can use parentheses when explaining that a task is optional in a procedure.
+You can use parentheses when explaining that a step is optional in a task.

 - (Optional) Type context for the task in a new paragraph.